 Real Numbers for K3 Visas

 The K3 visa process may sound like a great solution for your situation.
 Unfortunately, most couples are unlikely to obtain a K3 visa.
 Consider the statistics.
 In fiscal year 2016, the U.S. Department of State issued only 102 K3 visas as compared to 133,465 immigrant (IR1/CR1) visas for the spouses of U.S. citizens.

 There is no official explanation why there’s such a great disparity.
 Speculation exists that the NVC and USCIS conspire to limit K3 visas by delaying K3 processing until the I-130 petition can catch up.
 If the I-130 is approved, there’s no reason to issue a K3 visa, and the application can be administratively closed.

 You may apply for the K3 visa, but you should also understand the likelihood of receiving one.
 It’s extraordinarily low.
 For the purposes of planning your move, it’s often easier to rely a more predicable process – the immigrant visa.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Petition for Alien Relative (Form I-130), Citizenship Application (Form N-400), and several other USCIS forms.
+We provide support for the K-3 Visa Petition (Form I-129F), Petition for Alien Relative (Form I-130), and several other USCIS forms.